Four Kumaras: Names

-The group is known by various names: "Kumaras" (the boys/male children/young boys), "Chatursana" or "Chatuh Sana" (the four with names starting with Sana) and "Sanakadi" (Sanaka and the others).
+The group is known by various names: "Kumaras" (young man or youthful boy), "Chatursana" or "Chatuh Sana" (the four with names starting with Sana) and "Sanakadi" (Sanaka and the others).
 Individual names usually include Sanaka (ancient), Sanatana (eternal), Sanandana (ever-joyful) and Sanatkumara (ever-young).
 Sometimes, Sanatana is replaced by Sanatsujata.
 A fifth Kumara named Ribhu is sometimes added.
 Sometimes, the Kumaras are enumerated as six with Sana and Ribhu or Sanatsujata added.

 Though in Mahabharata, a total of seven sons are mentioned, namely: 1) Aniruddha, 2) Sana, 3) Sanatsujata, 4) Sanaka, 5) Sanandana, 6) Sanatkumara and 7) Sanatana and further mentions that, "Knowledge comes to these seven rishis, of itself (without being dependent on study or exertion).
-These seven are wedded to the religion of Nivritti (inward contemplation).
+These seven are wedded to the path of Nivritti (inward contemplation).

 Sanatkumara

 Sanatkumara in Sanskrit means "eternal youth".
 He is the author of the Sanatkumara Samhita, which is part of the Shiva Purana, and has 59 chapters.
 It is also taken as a part of the Pañcaratra, Vaishnavite devotional texts.
 He taught Bhishma the mental and spiritual sciences.

+In the Bhagavata Purana, Sanatkumara is the first to receive divine knowledge from Sankarshana and passes it through a lineage of sages including Samkhyayana, Pulastya, and Maitreya until it reaches Vidura, a chain that establishes the purana as a bridge between ancient revelation (Shruti) and recorded tradition (Smriti).

 The Chandogya Upanishad, Chapter seven, is about Sanatkumara's Instructions on Bhuma-Vidya to celestial sage Narada, Sanatkumara finds mention across Mahabharata, as a great sage, who dispels doubts and the preceptor in all matters affecting Yoga.

-Also mentioned is the Tirtha of Kanakhala near Gangadwara or Haridwar, where through extensive tapas, he attained great ascetic powers.
+Also mentioned is the Tirtha of Kanakhala near Gangadwar or Haridwar, where through extensive tapas, he attained great ascetic powers.